The non-existence of horizontally flat singularity for steady axisymmetric free surface flows near stagnation points: Degenerate points and a frequency formula

 \section{Degenerate points and a frequency formula}

 This section aims to investigate qualitative properties of degenerate points and introduces a frequency formula.
-We begin with the definition of the set of degenerate points. \begin{definition}[Degenerate points] Let $\y$ be a variational solution of \eqref{Formula: model problem1}.
+We begin with the definition of the set of degenerate points. \begin{definition}[Degenerate points] Let $\psi$ be a variational solution of \eqref{Formula: model problem1}.
 We define the set of degenerate points to be the set of free boundary points whose density takes the value $x_{0}\int_{B_{1}}y^{+}dX$.
 Namely,

-\end{definition} \begin{remark} The set $\Sigma_{\psi}$ is closed, as a consequence of the upper semicontinuity of the monotonicity formula $X\mapsto\F_{\psi,X}(0+)$ in $\{y=0\}$ and the characterization of the set of values of $\cD(0+)$. (cf. \cite[Proposition 3.3]{DHP2022}). \end{remark} We now exhibit our first main result of our paper, namely, a frequency formula. \begin{theorem}[Frequency formula] Let $\psi$ be a variational solution of the problem \eqref{Formula: model problem1}.
-Let $X_{0}\in S_{\psi}^{s}$ and assume that $\y$ satisfies the growth assumption \eqref{Formula: growth assumption}.
-Define, for a.e. $r\in(0,\d)$
+\end{definition} \begin{remark} The set $\Sigma_{\psi}$ is closed, as a consequence of the upper semicontinuity of the monotonicity formula $X\mapsto\Phi_{\psi,X}(0+)$ in $\{y=0\}$ and the characterization of the set of values of $\Phi(0+)$. (cf. \cite[Proposition 3.3]{DHP2022}). \end{remark} We now introduce our strategy of formulating the frequency formula.
+Consider first a function $\tilde{\Phi}(r)$ defined by